ligadata-mkhalawi/Kamanja/trunk/docs/source/command-ref/GenerateMessage.rst

 - **ERROR [main] - The value for createMessageFrom should be header or PMML**

-- **ERROR [main] - The value of messageType should be input or output**
+- **ERROR [main] - The value of massegeType should be input or output**

 - **ERROR [main] - you pass 10 in detectdatatypeFrom
-  and the file size equal to 8 records, please pass a number greater than 1 and less than the file size**

-  This parameter should specify the number of rows to use;
+  and the file size equal to 8 records, please pass a number greater than 1 and less than the file size** -- This parameter should specify the number of rows to use;
   it cannot be set to a value greater than the number of rows in the data source.

-- **ERROR [main] - test key from partitionKey/PrimaryKey/TimePartitionInfo
+- **ERROR [main] - test key from partitioKey/PrimaryKey/TimePartitionInfo
   does not exist in message fields.
 Choose another key please**